-We recommend extremely limiting fruit on our keto-friendly plan due to the amount of carbohydrates and sugar.
+We recommend extremely limiting fruit on our plan due to the amount of carbohydrates and sugar.
 However, if you decide to include very small quantities of fruit, choose options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
 These would be the best option if you are looking to incorporate a small amount of fruit.
-On your South Beach Diet keto-friendly plan, a quarter cup of raspberries can count towards your three allowable Extras for the day.
+They count towards your daily Extras (Click here for serving sizes! >).
 However, keep in mind that it’s still important to monitor your daily net carb intake to keep it below 50 grams.

 Net Carbs: 6.7 grams